nkasozi/Bitaala/README.md

 5. To handle the interrupt
 6. Initialize the keypad
 7. To check whether a key of the keypad has been pressed

-**Tasks of each member**

-Every member participated in all the functionality design of the system but every individual was challenged with developing ideas and source code about specific parts of the system.

-Nsubuga Kasozi and Ahimbisibwe Dan: -lighting the traffic lights and dealing with the interrupt.

-Kinyera Kenneth and Kasoma Fredrick:-lighting the traffic lights and sending characters to the LCD.

-Nsubuga Kasozi: - integration of the ideas

-**Lessons learnt**

-- Team work is good.
-- Developers have different understanding of tasks.
-- Integration of source code from different people is difficult and takes time.
-- We learnt not to rush into coding but rather take time to fully internalize the idea.
-The idea is not as straight forward as it may seem.